DaanVandenBosch/phantasmal-world/psoserv/README.md

 ## Proxy

 Phantasmal PSO server can proxy any other PSO server.
-Below is a sample configuration for proxying a locally running Tethealla server using a Tethealla client.
+Below is a sample configuration for proxying a locally running Tethealla patch and login server using the standard Tethealla client.
 Be sure to modify tethealla.ini and set server port to 22000.

 ```json
 {